Sneaker Freaker: Publishing

 In 2018, Sneaker Freaker published its 40th issue.

 In late 2018, Sneaker Freaker published The Ultimate Sneaker Book with Taschen.
 The 700 page book serves as an anthology of Sneaker Freaker magazine and the last 100 years of collaborations, key releases, and notable events that have shaped the industry.
+It incorporates all 39 issues in one, including interviews and unreleased sneaker collection.

 Sneaker Freaker has also published books with Nike, Globe, Adidas, New Balance, Reebok, G-SHOCK, PONY, and Puma.